Trial begins in Rutgers web spying, student suicide case

 NEW BRUNSWICK, New Jersey The trial of a former Rutgers University student who used a webcam to spy on his roommate's homosexual tryst opened Friday with prosecutors saying he violated the "dignity and privacy" of the 18-year-old roommate, who later committed suicide.

-Defense attorneys countered that Dharun Ravi, 19, behaved childishly but did not commit any crime.
+Defence attorneys countered that Dharun Ravi, 19, behaved childishly but did not commit a crime.
 He faces 15 counts of invasion of privacy, witness and evidence tampering and bias intimidation, a hate crime, in New Jersey's Middlesex County Court.

-Ravi, who rejected an earlier plea deal, faces up to 10 years in prison if convicted in the case that attracted wide media attention as an incident of cyberbullying after the suicide of Tyler Clementi.
+Ravi, who rejected an earlier plea deal, faces up to 10 years in prison if convicted in the case, which attracted wide media attention as an incident of cyberbullying after the suicide of Tyler Clementi.

 Ravi used a webcam on September 19, 2010, to watch Clementi, who was kissing another man in their dormitory room.
 He also posted on Twitter, inviting friends to watch another encounter that did not take place.

-Clementi jumped off the George Washington Bridge three days later.
+Clementi jumped off the George Washington Bridge connecting New Jersey and New York City three days later.
 Ravi is not charged with causing Clementi's death.

 "This isn't about Dharun Ravi having to like Tyler Clementi's sexual orientation ... but it is about having the decency to respect it and to respect Tyler's dignity and privacy," prosecutor Julia McClure told the jury.

-In his opening statement, defense attorney Steven Altman emphasized Ravi's youth, saying: "He's a boy, childish, at times immature.
+In his opening statement, defence attorney Steven Altman emphasized Ravi's youth, saying: "He's a boy, childish, at times immature.
 He was 18."

 Ravi and Clementi shared the dorm room, Altman said, so Ravi was looking into his own room.